umanitoba-cssa/constitution/Constitution.md

 5. If not filled by an elected executive in the CSSA elections, An elected executive of an UMSU recognized underrepresented community within the Department of Computer Science may be appointed as the Director of Advocacy for the CSSA.
 Eg: The Women in Computer Science Council.
 6. Ensure that the CSSA lounge is a safe and inclusive space.
 7. Oversee the election of Community Advocates and ensure that it is run competently, fairly, and transparently to CSSA's members.
-8. Lead the Community Advocates commitee with up to and including committee members for each community recogized under UMSU.
+8. Lead the Community Advocates Commitee with up to and including committee members for each community recogized under UMSU.
+9. Call Community Advocate Committee meetings and delegate tasks to committee members.
-9. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.
+10. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.

 ### All Executives